kostascc/kostascc/README.md

 🔭 I’m currently working on Electronics, Embedded Systems & Information Security

-📫 Reach me at kachatzis @ auth.gr
+📫 Reach me at kachatzis @ ece.auth.gr

 <!--
 **kostascc/kostascc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.